| |

 -

-The examination of the accounting and financial
+The examination of

-documents of a firm by an objective professional.
-The
+the accounting and financial documents of a firm by an

-consistency, and conformity to legal and accounting
+the records' accuracy, consistency, and conformity to

-principles. top
+legal and accounting principles. top

 -